ibm-cloud-docs/vpc/block_storage_is_use_volume_cli.md

 ```
 {: pre}

-You will see output like this:
+The command produces an output like the following example.

 ```bash
 file system     1K-blocks    Used Available Use% Mounted on